Manfred Freiherr von Killinger: Final years

 On 30 September 1943 the writer Tudor Arghezi used the Informaţia Zilei newspaper to publish a pamphlet strongly critical of Killinger and the Romanian-German alliance.
 Titled Baroane ("Baron!" or "Thou Baron"), it accused Killinger of having supervised political and economic domination:

 A flower blossomed in my garden, one like a plumped-up red bird, with a golden kernel.
 You blemished it.
 You set your paws on it and now it has dried up.
 My corn has shot into ears as big as Barbary doves and you tore them away.
 You took the fruits out of my orchard by the cartload and gone you were with them.
 You placed your nib with its tens of thousands of nostrils on the cliffs of my water sources and you quaffed them from their depths and you drained them.
 Morass and slobber is what you leave behind in the mountains and yellow drought in the flatlands—and out of all the birds with singing tongues you leave me with bevies of rooks.

-The authorities confiscated all issues, and Arghezi was imprisoned without trial in a penitentiary camp near Târgu Jiu.
+The authorities confiscated all issues, and Arghezi was imprisoned without trial at the Târgu Jiu internment camp.
 Baroane contrasted with the prevalent mood in Romanian media, which offered open support to Nazism, Italian fascism, and other far right ideologies of the time, while publishing praises of German envoys such as Killinger.

 According to the Argentinian-born memoirist Elsa Moravek Perou De Wagner, an incident involving Killinger and Hermann Göring took place at a Bucharest social event in 1944, when Göring's brother Albert, a businessman and rescuer of Jews, refused to sit himself at the same table as the Ambassador, whom he held personally responsible for the murder of Walther Rathenau.
 Albert Göring was arrested, and his brother's intervention was required to free him.